GOIndra/Customer-Analytics/README.md

 immediately.

-        When customers cancel their subscription, they will retain access until the end of their current billing cycle, but the start date will be the day they opted to quit their service
+        When customers cancel their subscription, they will retain access until the end of their current billing cycle, but the start date will be the day they opted to quit their service.

+OUTCOMES :
+            1)  The drawbacks or reason for downfall of the business are throughly discussed
+            2)  The overall health has been analyzed in detail
+            3)  The key factors have been potrayed with proper charts for better visualization
+            4)  All the points have been mentioned in 'Keypoints' section.